 “I’m living proof of how many doors you can open, both personally and professionally, by traveling internationally and experiencing our industry in different parts of the world,” Sternberg says.
 “I can’t tell you how much it has meant to me throughout my life and career to have friends and contacts in this business in the U.S., Asia, and Europe.
 To have the opportunity to offer that to others for the Ryder Cup is something that we’re honored to be able to do.”

-Complete details on this opportunity can be found at this website, but to summarize, a total of 20 superintendents — 10 GCSAA members from the U.S. and 10 FEGGA members from continental Europe — will have the opportunity to serve on the support team at Le Golf National in Paris for the 2018 Ryder Cup, Sept.
+Complete details on this opportunity can be found on the Capillary Concrete website, but to summarize, a total of 20 superintendents — 10 GCSAA members from the U.S. and 10 FEGGA members from continental Europe — will have the opportunity to serve on the support team at Le Golf National in Paris for the 2018 Ryder Cup, Sept.
 23-30.
 The experience will include numerous networking and educational experiences in addition to preparing the course for the competition, and U.S. superintendents selected will have travel (flights from New York to Paris), accommodations and uniforms provided.
 Applications are due March 9.

 Alejandro Reyes, a three-year GCSAA member who serves as the golf courses and estates manager at Le Golf National, says, “We have around 30 full-time staff on our greenkeeping team, and although the daily feedback we get is generally excellent, we know that to achieve the high level of quality and consistency that we want for the Ryder Cup, we’ll need at least four times that many staff members.